salkuadrat/lucifer/README.md

 });
 ```

-You can send a file with a custom filename.
+You may send file with a custom filename.

 ```dart
 app.get('/downloadfile', (Req req, Res res) async {